aamirhatim/advanced_mechatronics/hw10/README.md

 # Homework 10: Digital Signal Processing
 This project implements three different filters on the x-axis of IMU acceleration data.
-Building off of [../hw9](HW 9), the user uses a MATLAB interface to read in the IMU data and display the performance of each filter.
+Building off of [homework 9](../hw9), the user uses a MATLAB interface to read in the IMU data and display the performance of each filter.

 #### Moving Average Filter (MAF)
 A moving average filter uses a set of previous data along with the current data sample to output a new sample that is an average of the whole subset.
 For example, an x-ordered MAF takes the x most recent data samples, sums them up, and then divides that value by x to get the final averaged output.
 The larger x is, the smoother the output data will be.
 For this project, an 8th order MAF was used to get approximately a 5Hz cutoff frequency.